jayzheng98/jayzheng98.github.io/_projects/project3.md

             }
             o = atoi(T1);

-            // If detected values < threshold, turn on the corresponding alarm LED if (p < (75 * q) / 100) { P14 = 0; }
+            // If detected values < threshold, turn on the corresponding alerting LED if (p < (75 * q) / 100) { P14 = 0; }
             if (r < (75 * o) / 100) { P13 = 0; }